RhinoVOD/RhinoBOT/README.md

 }
 ```

-Open the command prompt in the main folder and run this to launch the bot.
+Open the command prompt in the main folder and run this command to launch the bot.
 This command differs if you change the name of the rhinobot.js file.

 ```